learn-co-students/nyc-mhtn-web-121018/37-events-and-state/README.md

 - React wraps all events and tries its best to abstract them into a single API that _should_ act the same across browsers.
 - This is one reason why React has what they call [_Synthetic Events_](https://reactjs.org/docs/handling-events.html).
-- Another reason is so the same API for all event handlers can be used for other platforms.
+- Another reason is so this same concept of a unified API layer can be used for other platforms.
+That way we only have to learn how events work in React once, then use the same concept everywhere - _learn once, write everywhere_.
 For example: Instead of `react-dom`, we use `react-native`.

-**The `event` Object**

-- It is pooled.
-What that means is that this object will not live beyond the context it's called in.
-So if you want to pass the `event` object around and use it in an asynchronous function, it will suddenly "disappear" meaning the values in it become null.
-- React built it this way for performance reasons.
-- You can keep the `event` object around for longer if you use `event.persist()`.
-- Other useful things in the `event` object:
-  - `event.target` => points to the object (in our case a DOM element) where the `event` originates from.
-  - `event.target.value`
-  - `event.target.name`
-  - `event.target.dataset.dataValueCamelCased` === `event.target.getAttribute('data-value-as-written')`

 ### React Components